-If you have found your way to this web page in search of information on Native American Spirituality it is likely that you have already visited many other sites and left having found little to satisfy your curiosity.
+If you have found your way to this web page in search of information on Native American spirituality it is likely that you have already visited many other sites and found little to satisfy you.

-Most of the information available on Native Americans is so counterfactual, that after years of malicious propaganda, unsound research and deliberate misrepresentation most non-Native Americans know more about the people of ancient Egypt than they do about the Native American people who live amongst them.
+Most of the information available on Native Americans is so distorted, that after years of malicious propaganda, unsound research and deliberate misrepresentation, most Americans know more about the people of ancient Egypt than they do about the indigenous people who live amongst them.

-Though it is not easy to separate the authentic sources of information from the pretenders there are a few things for you to watch out for while you search, such as bewaring of anyone offering to allow you to participate in Native American religious ceremonies, like sweat lodges, for a fee.
+Be wary of anyone offering to allow you to participate in Native American religious ceremonies, such as a sweat lodge, for a fee.
 The inclusion of a non-Indian in spiritual activities is a unique privilege that is offered only to those individuals that have developed a special relationship with members of the tribe.
 Authentic Indians may seek to educate strangers who come seeking enlightenment, but actually adopting an outsider into their culture is rarely done and only after knowing the person for some time.

 While selling dream catchers or medicine bags may be acceptable, be wary of anyone who is trying to charge you a fee for smudging or blessing anything.
 While it is a courtesy to thank one who does these things for you with some sort of “gift”, it is not acceptable for authentic holy people to perform these rituals for a price.

 When someone claiming to be an authentic Native American shaman offers to show you his or her diploma from a shaman school, walk away!
 Shamanism comes out of a shamanic experience and not a shamanic curriculum.
 You cannot certify an authentic holy person and an authentic holy person wouldn’t certify you either.
-No one who truly believed in American Indian spirituality would make these pronouncements and those who do either don’t know very much about the matter or are just pretending they do in order to rip you off.
+No one who truly believed Native American spirituality would make these pronouncements and those who do either don’t know very much about the matter or are just doing so in order to rip you off.

-Many people who are looking for a new religion are doing so because they are needy individuals looking for love and acceptance and not really seeking spiritual truth.
+Many people who come to Native American spirituality do so because they are looking for a new religion are these are usually needy individuals looking for love and acceptance and not really seeking spiritual truth.
 Native American spiritual practice is not an evangelical revival.
-It is a private cultural experience.
-You cannot convert to “Native American”' as you might convert to “Catholicism”.
+It is a personal cultural experience.
+You cannot convert to being “Native American”' as you might convert to being “Catholic”.
 That kind of shortcut does not exist.
-If you are looking to be spiritually “saved” you should look somewhere else for salvation.
+If you are looking to be “saved” you should look elsewhere for salvation.

-If you are trying to learn about Native American spiritual traditions because you are of American Indian and wish to reconnect with the traditions of your ancestors then go to their tribe and reconnect with their other descendants.
+If you are trying to learn about Native American spiritual traditions because you are of Native American descent and wish to reconnect with the traditions of your ancestors then go to their tribe and reconnect with their other descendants.

-If you are a non-Indian trying to learn about Native American spiritual traditions because you sincerely feel you need to become a part of it, the only way to for you to truly experience it is to connect, on a personal level, with a tribal community.
-It will be hard work convincing the people there that you are genuine but if you go with humility and patience you will eventually be accepted.
-You cannot buy your way into the Native American spiritual community.
-The only way you will ever become part of their spiritual tradition is for the community to welcome you into it.
+What is of importance for non-Indians to comprehend is that Indian tribes are "extended families" and just like your family, their reason for being is not to serve as rehab facilities for outsiders seeking a place to go to work out their problems.
+If you are a non-Indian, sincerely interested in trying to learn about Native American spiritual traditions, you need to undestand what it means to ask to become a part of that experience.
+Connecting, on a personal level, with a tribal community will not be easy.
+You will have to convince the people of that tribe that you are genuine in your desire to learn and if you approach them with humility and patience you may eventually be accepted.
+You cannot force your way into a Native American spiritual community.
+The only way you will ever become part of their spiritual tradition is for the community to invite you to join them. .